 - FEMA's Coastal Construction Manual is an excellent resource on development and redevelopment in floodplains particularly: Section 2.3 Breaking the Disaster-Rebuild-Disaster cycle, Chapter 3 Identifying Hazards, Chapter 4 Siting (for existing and redevelopment), and Chapter 5 Investigating Regulatory Requirements and best practices for exceeding minimum requirements that reduce your vulnerability to damage and potentially reduce your flood insurance rates.

 - FEMA's Free-of-Obstruction Requirements provides guidance on how to elevate your home in hazard-prone coastal areas to reduce the potential for damage to your home, meet NFIP minimum requirements, and help reduce your flood insurance costs.

-- Hurricane Ike in Texas and Louisiana: Mitigation Assessment Team Report Building Performance Observations, Recommendations and Technical Guidance is an extensive report published by FEMA on what types of building techniques survived best during this storm event.
+- Hurricane Ike in Texas and Louisiana: Mitigation Assessment Team Report Building Performance Observations, Recommendations and Technical Guidance is an extensive report published by FEMA on the types of building techniques that survived best during this storm event.

-- Hurricane Katrina in the Gulf Coast: Mitigation Assessment Team Report, Building Performance Observations, Recommendations, and Technical Guidance is an extensive report published by FEMA on what types of structures survived best during the 2005 hurricane season.
+- Hurricane Katrina in the Gulf Coast: Mitigation Assessment Team Report, Building Performance Observations, Recommendations, and Technical Guidance is an extensive report published by FEMA on the types of structures that survived best during the 2005 hurricane season.

 - FEMA's Mitigation Assessment Team Report: Summary Report on Building Performance 2004 Hurricane Season summarizes the observations, conclusions, and recommendations that were obtained during FEMA's post-disaster assessments in 2004.